 Notes to Heaven and Hell in Christian Thought

-1. Our set of three propositions is thus inconsistent in the sense that contraries are inconsistent: Even if it should be possible that all three propositions are false, it would not be possible that all three of them are true.
+1. Our set of three propositions is thus inconsistent in the same sense that contraries are inconsistent.
+Even though it is possible that all three propositions are false, it is not possible that all three of them should be true.

-3. Some in the Augustinian tradition have allowed that God might in fact save all who die in infancy—not, however, because they are innocent or deserve something from God and certainly not because God owes it to them to do something on their behalf.
+4. Some in the Augustinian tradition have allowed that God might in fact save all who die in infancy—not, however, because they are innocent or deserve something from God and certainly not because God owes it to them to do something on their behalf.
 To the contrary, dying in infancy, no less than someone’s performing good works, is merely an indication, according to these Augustinian theologians, that someone is to be numbered among the elect.
-Accordingly, God could justly have condemned those who die in infancy, so they claim, even if he in fact chooses not to do so.
+Accordingly, God could justly have condemned those who die in infancy, so they claim, even if, fortunately for them, God in fact chooses not to do so.

-5. Interesting enough, Augustine’s understanding of justice and mercy, as we encounter it in his later writings, appears flatly to contradict his earlier commitment to the philosophical doctrine of divine simplicity: the difficult to understand idea that each attribute of God is identical with God himself and with every other attribute of God.
-For if those in hell are the object of God’s justice but not of his mercy, then justice and mercy are distinct and very different attributes of God.
+6. Interesting enough, Augustine’s understanding of justice and mercy, as we encounter it in his later writings, appears flatly to contradict his earlier commitment to the philosophical doctrine of divine simplicity: the difficult to understand idea that each attribute of God is identical not only with God, but with every other attribute of God as well.
+For if those in hell are the object of God’s justice but not of God’s mercy, then justice and mercy are distinct and very different attributes of God.